1996 California Proposition 218: Engineer's Report

 Electronic data files containing information relating to the calculation and/or amount of a proposed assessment for each parcel within an assessment district may also be available.
 Some assessment districts may contain many thousands of parcels, and sometimes the assessment calculations for each parcel are only available as an electronic data file.
 These data files are generally public records subject to disclosure under the California Public Records Act.
 The data files must also generally be made available in the electronic format requested by the public if the requested format is one that has been used by the agency to create copies for its own use or for provision to other public agencies.
-The foregoing requirement is important to facilitate independent analysis of electronic data files by the public for purposes of verifying Proposition 218 compliance.

 Related electronic data files may also be used to help verify Proposition 218 compliance.
 In particular, use of geographic information system (GIS) data files.
 GIS data files containing location-based information relating to a proposed assessment for each parcel within an assessment district may also be available.
 In addition, separate GIS data files may have also been used as part of the assessment calculation process such as GIS data files containing the location and attributes of streetlights and parcels within an assessment district.

 GIS data files may also be used in connection with the calculation of property-related fees and charges under Proposition 218 such as utility or stormwater fees.
 The California Supreme Court has ruled that GIS database files are generally deemed public records subject to disclosure under the California Public Records Act.